dkargin/miniroscpp/docs/multimaster.md

 otherwise NICs are polled every few seconds.
 Prefer `After=network-online.target` in the unit file so the first join usually succeeds.

+Ad-hoc Wi‑Fi (IBSS) without a DHCP server is supported for **discovery**: an UP interface is enough to send/receive DISCOVER/OFFER, even when some peers have no IPv4 yet (packets go out as interface-scoped UDP, source `0.0.0.0`, like DHCP).
+Peers still show up on the status page with hostname/GUID; **pairing and TCPROS need a unicast address** and wait until one appears.

 Discovery does **not** require `--token`.
 Auto-pair requires a shared non-empty token.
 Manual pairing: pass `--token` up front, enter the remote collective’s token in the web UI when joining a tokenized mesh, or leave the field empty to pair two open (no-token) masters.